Setting up Anki

 . - If after installing Anki with

-Fcitx doesn't work, open your~/.profile
+Fcitx doesn't work, addexport QT_PLUGIN_PATH=/usr/lib/qt/plugins

-. - Anki depends on mpv to play audio.
-You have to install it separately.
+to the list of environment variables. - Anki depends on mpv to play audio.

 - Anki